hakonanes/texeval2mtex/README.md

 ### texeval2mtex.m

-Matlab script to create a MTEX PoleFigure object from four pole figures by using loadPoleFigure_generic, and then calculate the ODF, plot intensities along fibres (beta and Cube-Goss) and calculate volume fractions.
+Matlab script to create a MTEX PoleFigure object from four (or three, five, etc.) pole figures by using loadPoleFigure_generic, and then calculate the ODF, plot intensities along fibres (beta and Cube-Goss) and calculate volume fractions.